September 26, 2023

 Elephants Leaving Train Car – Courtesy Detroit Public Library

 The Barnum and Bailey Circus – The Greatest Show on Earth would present a menagerie of various acts and shows.
-Dancing elephants, equestrian seals, squads of clowns, sword swallowers, and of course aerial specialists, acrobats, and high wire trapeze acts.
-In 1904 the latest and greatest thriller was “The Balloon Horse Jupiter.”
+Dancing elephants, equestrian seals, squads of clowns, sword swallowers, and of course aerial specialists, acrobats, and high-wire trapeze acts.
+In 1904, the latest and greatest thriller was “The Balloon Horse Jupiter.”

 BARNUM and BAILEY'S CIRCUS - NO SOUND

-Video of Barnum Circus Parade in 1904
+Video of Barnum Circus Parades in 1904

 As the circus train would stop at each stop, the town folk would eagerly await the parade through town.
 This was considered the circus’s first act.
 It served to transport the entire troop, tends, and animals to the big top.
-The parade would serve the dual purpose of a living advertisement through town.
+The circus parades would serve the dual purpose of a living advertisement through town.

 This small shot from the early 1900s shows a large parade of at least 20 elephants pulling a wagon through Bay City.